eml-physical changes needed

 somewhat differently under <resourceGroup> vs. <physical>, i.e. no

-#14 Updated by Matt Jones almost 18 years ago
+#14 Updated by Matt Jones about 18 years ago

 Distribution has now been changed in resource and physical.
 They are